 Guided vs Unguided meditation: the pros and cons explained

-People often wonder whether it is best to use guided meditatio or rather go the unguided route.
+People often wonder whether it is best to use guided meditation or rather go the unguided route.

 Both types of meditations have their own strengths.
 Unguided mediations are used mainly by beginners or to learn a new skill. it can also be used to bring structure in your mediations.
 However, if you want to get deeper, unguided is definately the way to go.
 But it comes with an increased risk of mind wandering.